FAQ for Administrators

 Q: How do I know what visa to use for a new scholar?

 A: There are many non-immigrant visa classifications.
-The categories used most at Harvard is the J-1 Exchange Visitor visa.
+The category used most at Harvard is the J-1 Exchange Visitor visa.
 The HIO advisor assigned to you will work with you to determine the appropriate visa classification.

 Q: How much funding is required to bring in a scholar?